intake/intake/docs/source/catalog.rst

 Caching Source Files Locally
 ''''''''''''''''''''''''''''

-To enable caching on the first read of remote data source files, ``cache`` specifications have the following attributes in the catalog.
+To enable caching on the first read of remote data source files, add the ``cache`` section with the following attributes:

-- ``argkey``: Of the keys in the args section in this same data source, which contains the URL(s) of the data to be cached.
+- ``argkey``: The args section key which contains the URL(s) of the data to be cached.
-- ``regex``: A regular expression to match against the URL path, where the matching portion will be replaced by a path in the local cache directory.
 - ``type``: One of the keys in the cache registry [`intake.source.cache.registry`], referring to an implementation of caching behaviour.
-The default if "file" for the caching of one or more specific remote files.
+The default is "file" for the caching of one or more files.

 Example: